![]() | |

 Faneuil Hall wasn't built until 51 years after Roger died, so his Boston didn't look like this.
 This building is where the HQ of his artillery company is now located. |

-1587 & 1588 - Robert Bartlett b.
-1612 in England; d.
-1767 in Northampton, Plymouth and Anne Warriner, b.
-1616 England; d.
-1676 Northampton.
+1587 & 1588 - Robert Bartlett b.1612 in England; d.1767 in Northampton, Plymouth and Anne Warringer, b.1616 England; d.1676 Northampton.

-1589 & 1590 - Joseph Baldwin b.
-1609 in England, d.
-1684 Northampton and Hannah Whitlock b.
-1616 in England, d.
-1661 in New Haven, CT.
+1589 & 1590 - Joseph Baldwin b.1609 in England, d.1684 Northampton and Hannah Whitlock b.1616 in England, d.1661 in New Haven, CT.
 Arr.
 1639

-1593 & 1594 - William Henry Holton b.
-1611 England; d, 1691 Northampton and Mary Agnes Winche b.
-1612 England; d.
-1691 Northampton
+1593 & 1594 - William Henry Holton b.1611 England; d.1691 Northampton and Mary Agnes Winche b.1612 England; d.1691 Northampton

 The "General Court" was the colony's legislature.

-1599 & 1600 - Hugh Wells b.
-1590 England, d.
-1643 Hadley, MA and Frances Belcher b.
-1598 England; d.
-1678 Hadley, MA They arrived in 1635.
+1599 & 1600 - Hugh Wells b.1590 England, d.1643 Hadley, MA and Frances Belcher b.1598 England; d.1678 Hadley, MA They arrived in 1635.

 Robert Harris' Act of Oblivion (2022) is a richly evocative historical novel that will bring our ancestors' world alive for you.
 It focuses on the late aftermath of the English civil war as it played out in America.
 The novel recounts the experiences of William Goffe and Edward Whalley, fugitives from the restored King's justice, who were sheltered by the people of Hadley, Massachusetts.